 - make clear to pupils who they are, who they represent, and what they are offering to the pupils; - be willing to share their own experiences, beliefs and insights, but avoid (1) criticising the experiences and insights of others and (2) imposing their views upon pupils in any way.
-Representatives must not take the opportunity to try to convert pupils or cast doubt on the validity of pupils' own beliefs; - seek to use engaging teaching and learning methods which involve the pupils actively, and to communicate at appropriate levels for the age group(s) concerned; - make clear to pupils who they are, who they represent, and what they are offering to the pupils; - be willing to respect and value the faith of pupils when it is different from their own; - develop ways of speaking to pupils which communicate an open approach, avoiding any hidden agenda to convert them.
+Representatives must not take the opportunity to try to convert pupils or cast doubt on the validity of pupils' own beliefs; - seek to use engaging teaching and learning methods which involve the pupils actively, and to communicate at appropriate levels for the age group(s) concerned; - be willing to respect and value the faith of pupils when it is different from their own; - develop ways of speaking to pupils which communicate an open approach, avoiding any hidden agenda to convert them.